Pedrivvo/developmentOneZero-projecttest-903563a643f6/README.md

 TO-DO

-- Create some kind of Front-end
+- Create some kind of Front-end.
 - Change the get all users requests so it can be paginated.
-- Review how to use mocha and chai to test more thoroughly
+- Review how to use mocha and chai to test more thoroughly.